-Colorado does not conform to the federal exclusion of unemployment income for tax year 2020.
+Colorado did not conform to the federal exclusion of unemployment income for tax year 2020.

-What if I already filed before the federal exclusion?
+What if I already filed before the federal exclusion during March 2020?

 What if I didn't file yet and the unemployment is being excluded from the federal return?

 If you have not yet filed, you will need to add back the amount of unemployment compensation excluded from the federal taxable income.